US-EPA-CAMD/easey-emissions-api/README.md

 - EASEY_DB_HOST: localhost
 - EASEY_DB_PORT: `LOCAL_PORT` used in the SSH tunnel

-Please reach out to an EPA tech lead (see Mike Heese or Jason Whitehead) to get the values for these variables:
+Please reach out to an EPA tech lead (see Mike Heese or Jason Whitehead) to get the values for these variables

 - EASEY_DB_NAME
 - EASEY_DB_PWD